By Annie McIlwain, P.E., District Manager, Mississippi

 To access the draft Large Construction Storm water General Permit and to view the Public Notice, you can visit the MDEQ website here.
 The public comment period ends on January 30, 2022.

-If you have any questions about construction storm water at your site and complying with State regulations, reach out to the professionals at PPM.
+If you have any questions about construction, obtaining a permit at your site, and complying with State water quality regulations, reach out to the professionals at PPM.
 We can help!

 Annie McIlwain, P.E.